 - Gentle mobilisation (i.e. walking) when you have the clearance to do so

 - Increase your fluid intake to flush the excess fluid from your body

 - Ensure your post-surgical diet is rich in fibre to aid bowel movements

-- Gentle stool softeners (such as Movicol sachets) can be utilised to help with post-surgery constipation
+- Gentle stool softeners (such as Movicol sachets) can be utilised to help with post-surgery constipation and belly bloat

 - Cease stronger pain medication as soon as practical and replace with those that are gentler on the gut such as paracetamol.
 It is important to note that post-surgical bloating and swelling cannot be improved with prescription medication.